Purchase the 4357 Bryant Carrier Totaline Humidifier Water Solenoid Valve from Us and Save!

 - For units with plastic feed tubes inspect for brittleness, hairline cracks, nicks or abrasions, etc. Replace if necessary.

 - I would highly recommend completing this step while the humidifier water supply line is disconnected to clean out the supply line/saddle valve and make sure that you have a good flow of water coming out of the water supply line.
 Many times a new valve can become stopped up if this step is not completed.
 This can be accomplished by taking a bucket, setting the loose humidifier water supply line down into the bucket (two people are best), then turn on the saddle valve to get all loose sediment out of the saddle valve and the waterline.
 This can be accomplished by allowing the water to run into the bucket for 10 to 15 seconds.
 If you can not get adequate water flow out of your saddle valve then you will need to replace your saddle valve.
 We sell a really good Supco saddle valve.

 - Reconnect the water lines, double wrenching the compression nuts.

-- Turn water back on and check system for leaks.
+- Turn the water back on and check the system for leaks.
 Tighten compression nuts as necessary.

-- Restore electrical service and activate furnace by turning up the thermostat.
+- Restore electrical service and activate the furnace by turning up the thermostat.

-- Turn up humidistat to verify operation of humidifier.
+- Turn up humidistat to verify the operation of the humidifier.
 Recheck for leaks.
-Turn down humidistat to make sure valve shuts off.
+Turn down the humidistat to make sure the valve shuts off.
 Reset humidistat and thermostat to original levels.